October 2019. American Southwest.

 From Page I drove to St. George, and then over the last 700 miles I stopped in Primm, Barstow, Mojave and Fresno on the road home.
 After charging in Primm I crossed into California and noticed the Ivanpah Solar Power plant alongside Rt.
 15. This hybrid plant now produces about 800 MWh per year.
 A natural gas plant heats up the boiler tanks each morning and then large fields of mirrors concentrate the sun’s power on three boiler towers, producing steam to generate electricity.
 Solar energy contributes about 85% of the power for electric generation at this plant.

 The most notable passage of the last part of the trip was exiting the Colorado Plateau through the Virgin River Gorge and emerging back into a familiar landscape of mountains and valleys.
-The Colorado Plateau is so different from my east coast roots and other places I have lived, it is fantastic.
-I look forward to going back and exploring the region again.
+The Colorado Plateau is so different from my east coast roots and other places I’ve lived.
+It’s fantastic and I look forward to going back and exploring the region again.

 The average distance between Superchargers on my trip was 150 miles, average driving time between Superchargers was 2 hours 35 minutes, and average Supercharging time was 23 minutes (range 13 to 40 minutes).
 Total price of Supercharging on this 2721 mile road trip: $92.66.

-As noted above I drove an average of ~450 per day on the road.
-The 7 hours 10 minutes of total charging time averages out to 1 hour 10 minutes of charging per day.
-So 1 hour and 10 minutes of charging, broken up in 2 or 3 charging sessions, over 450 miles of driving.
+As mentioned above I drove an average of ~450 miles per day on the road.
+The 7 hours 10 minutes of total charging time averages out to 1 hour and 10 minutes of Supercharging per day.
+So on the whole the 70 minutes of charging was broken up in 2 or 3 charging sessions, over an average of 450 miles of driving.